-Tomato Sauce beats Raw Tomatoes for Cardiovascular Benefits
+Tomato Sauce Beats Raw Tomatoes for Heart Benefits

 If you’ve read any of my articles or books or watched any of my webinars, you’ll know that I advocate eating raw fruits when possible.
 This is because cooking or processing fruit will often remove many heat-sensitive nutrients and phytochemicals.

 For vegetables, depending upon the type, I typically propose these be eaten raw or steamed.
 For grains and beans, I typically advise these be cooked thoroughly, as this reduces phytate content and makes their fibers more digestible.

 There are a few notable exceptions to the notion that raw fruit will nutritionally outperform cooked fruit.
 One of these is tomato.
 (Yes, tomato is considered a fruit, though many people will eat tomatoes with vegetables, which is perfectly fine.)

 This is not to say that eating raw tomatoes isn’t pretty dog-gone healthy.
 Tomatoes contain hundreds of nutrients.
 Raw tomatoes are excellent or good sources of vitamin C, biotin, molybdenum, vitamin K, vitamin A, vitamin B6, folate, pantothenic acid, vitamin B3, vitamin B1, vitamin E, copper, potassium, manganese, phosphorus, magnesium, chromium, choline, zinc, iron and protein.
 One cupful of raw tomatoes will also contain over two grams of fiber.